South Kivu Sugar Refinery: Location

 The sugar refinery and the headquarters of the company that operates the factory are located in the town of Kiliba, in the Ruzizi Region, in Uvira Territory in South Kivu Province, in eastern DR Congo.
 This is approximately 106 km, by road, south of the city of Bukavu, the provincial capital.
 Kiliba is located about 16.5 km, by road, north of the city of Uvira, on the northern shores of Lake Tanganyika.
-The geographical coordinates of South Kivu Sugar Refinery are:

-3°14'11.0"S, 29°10'07.0"E (Latitude:-3.236389; Longitude:29.168611).

 Overview

 The sugar factory was established in 1956 by a Belgian national, Baron Kronacker, under the name "Sucrerie de Kiliba" (Kiliba Sugar Refinery).
 The factory averaged between 15,000 tons and 19,000 tons of sugar, in annual output, with maximum production of 21,000 tons, achieved once in its history.
 Due to mismanagement, annual sugar output fell to 900 tons by 1996.
 That same year saw the beginning of the First Congo War.
 Sucrerie Kiliba closed down in 1996 due to economic reasons and a deteriorating security situation.